-COPPERPOD HELPS CALIFORNIA PE FIRM ACQUIRE CANADIAN CLOUD COMPUTING PROVIDER FOR CAR DEALERSHIPS
+DUE DILIGENCE: CALIFORNIA PE FIRM ACQUIRES CANADIAN CLOUD COMPUTING PROVIDER

 Our source code consultants analyzed the complete source code within a short period of time.
 We provided in depth quantitative and qualitative analysis of the existing code.
 Some of the reviewing parameters considered by our experts were: